andylan02/elastic-stack-0-to-1-demo/README.md

-# Fake Apache Log Generator
+# Fake Apache Access Log Generator

-This script generates a boatload of fake apache logs very quickly.
+This script generates a boatload of fake apache access logs very quickly.
 Its useful for generating fake workloads for [data ingest](http://github.com/streamsets/datacollector) and/or analytics applications.

 It can write log lines to console, to log files or directly to gzip files.